confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 These are the types of `compatibility types <https://docs.confluent.io/current/schema-registry/docs/config.html#avro-compatibility-level>`_:

 * ``FORWARD``: consumers using the latest registered schema can read data written by producers using the new schema
-* ``FORWARD_TRANSITIVE``: consumers using all previousely registered schemas can read data written by producers using the new schema
+* ``FORWARD_TRANSITIVE``: consumers using any previousely registered schema can read data written by producers using the new schema
 * ``BACKWARD``: consumers using the new schema can read data written by producers using the latest registered schema
-* ``BACKWARD_TRANSITIVE``: consumers using the new schema can read data written by producers using all previously registered schemas
+* ``BACKWARD_TRANSITIVE``: consumers using the new schema can read data written by producers using any previously registered schema
 * ``FULL``: the new schema is forward and backward compatible with the latest registered schema
-* ``FULL_TRANSITIVE``: the new schema is forward and backward compatible with all previously registered schemas
+* ``FULL_TRANSITIVE``: the new schema is forward and backward compatible with any previously registered schema
 * ``NONE``: schema compatibility checks are disabled

 By default, |sr| is configured for ``BACKWARD`` compatibility.